 Spend the morning doing something adventurous around Arenal National Park.
 Your options include whitewater rafting, mountain biking, horseback riding, and hiking to La Fortuna Waterfall.
 Desafío Expeditions offers a great canyoning adventure.
 After your active morning, hit the road, as you want to allot at least 4 hours of daylight to drive around Lake Arenal to Monteverde.
 Stop for a break at the Lucky Bug Gallery, along the road between Tabacón and Nuevo Arenal, an excellent place to shop for gifts, artwork, and souvenirs.
 Once you get to Monteverde, settle into your hotel and head for a dinner at Celajes, paired with beer from their own microbrewery.

 DAY 4: Monteverde Cloud Forest Biological Reserve

 Wake up early and take a guided tour of the Monteverde Cloud Forest Biological Reserve.
-Spend the afternoon visiting several of the area's attractions, which might include any combination of the following: the Butterfly Garden, Orchid Garden, Herpetarium Adventures, Monteverde Theme Park, and the Bat Jungle.
+Spend the afternoon visiting some of the area’s other attractions, which might include any combination of the following: the Butterfly Garden, Orchid Garden, Herpetarium Adventures, Monteverde Theme Park, and the Bat Jungle.
 End the evening with a multi-course meal in the rainforest canopy at the San Lucas Treetop Dining Experience.